Tom-Hirschberger/MMM-EmbedURL/README.md

   * Adds two dummy elements
   * All elements get the css classes "dummy3" and "myDummy" added

+If you think about the dummy URLs look a little bit like URLs of Grafana panels you are right.
+I use the module to show my Grafana charts.
+Examples of howto setup InfluxDB and Grafana are included in the [doc](doc) directory!

 ## Styling

 The module uses flexbox layout and all styling is done via css.
 Even the size of the embeded elements is controlled via css.